agile-ts/agile/CONTRIBUTING.md

 ```sh
 GITHUB_AUTH=<Your GitHub auth token> yarn changelog
 ```
-Copy the generated content and paste it into the in [Step 3](#3-create-pull-request-to-the-master) created pull request description.
+Copy the generated content and paste it as a description into the in [Step 3](#3-create-pull-request-to-master) created `Pull Request`.
 Save the changelog somewhere in between because we need it again in the next step ([Step 5](#5-bump-version)).

 #### 5. Bump Version

-We don't increase the versions of the single packages manually.
+We don't manually increase the versions of the packages to be released.
 Instead, we run `yarn version:bump` in the `root` of the project.
 This will trigger [Changeset](https://github.com/atlassian/changesets).
 Changeset is a handy tool to manage versioning and changelogs with a focus on multi-package repositories.
-In order to bump the versions correctly, we have to pass 3 questions of Changeset:
+In order for Changeset to bump the versions correctly, we need to pass 3 questions from it:
 ```ts
 �  Which packages would you like to include? ...
 √ changed packages